ElinSegelov/final-project/README.md

 If we had more time we would like to add functionality for users to add each other as friends, invite friends to events and make it possible for all communication to take place within the application.
 Our first priority is however, making our code less repetitive and split up the component EventReusableLogic and also make it more reusable.

 ## Known issues
 At the moment it is not possible to search for games using more than one word.
 This issue is caused by limitations of a middleman api we are using.
+There is also an error in the console stating that each child in list should have a unique key prop.
+To out best ability we have tried to fix this, adding keys to the elements, but without success.
-This bug will be corrected as soon as possible.
+These issues will be corrected as soon as possible.

 # Screenshots
  <img src="https://i.postimg.cc/fbdk9nVd/Ska-rmavbild-2023-01-16-kl-16-38-28.png">